Tour of Sydney icon lifts the lid on its dramatic history.

-For $150, a guide will take you backstage, beneath the stage, down into the orchestra pit, allow a peep into the Green Room where you'll quite possibly recognise a celebrity or two taking breakfast, and you may even get centre-stage where the temptation to take a bow for an imaginary standing ovation is irresistible.
+A guide will take you backstage, beneath the stage, down into the orchestra pit, allow a peep into the Green Room where you'll quite possibly recognise a celebrity or two taking breakfast, and you may even get centre-stage where the temptation to take a bow for an imaginary standing ovation is irresistible.

 Along the way you'll learn that 1700 performances are given here every year and if you count conferences and other events inside and outside, the total jumps to 2400.

 That's made possible by the fact that the sail-like rooftops cover not just an opera theatre but also a concert hall, a drama theatre, a playhouse room, and two smaller studio performance rooms, including the intimate Utzon Room, named after Jorn Utzon, the opera house's architect.

 Utzon was little-known when he entered the worldwide competition in 1956 to design a concert hall and opera house for Sydney.
 His design - Submission 218 - arrived from Denmark just before the closing date but was added to the discard pile by the judging panel until a late-arriving judge retrieved it.

 Although Utzon had never been to Australia, he was able to get a feel for the lay of the land and its views by studying maps and photographs, and his vision was chosen.

 The bulldozers rolled on to the site in 1959 with construction expected to take three years.
 It took 14.